Black Friday → 40% OFF Annual Plans

 Evaluate and predict sales trends.

 Sales analysts must use their abilities to predict market trends.
-This situation can help businesses create appropriate sales strategies that boost revenues.
+This can help businesses create appropriate sales strategies that boost revenues.
 Every sales analyst will have a unique way of making predictions according to various factors (e.g., territory and industry).

 Analyze sales reports.